fogg-lab/tissue-model-analysis-tools/README.md

 Customize configuration variables (you can edit `config/default_branching_computation.json` in your base directory, or refer to `src/fl_tissue_model_tools/config` in this repository):

 - `well_width_microns` (float): Physical width of the image in microns.
+- `well_buffer` (float): Proportion of the image outer width/diameter to exclude from processing (to apply exclusion mask starting at the edge of the well).
+E.g., for a circular well with an outer diameter of 1000 microns and inner diameter of 900 microns, the buffer is 50 microns, so the `well_buffer` should be 50/1000=0.05.
+By default, this parameter is set to 0, which means that no exclusion mask will be applied.
 - `use_latest_model_cfg` (boolean): If `True`, the most recently trained model in the `model_training` folder will be used.
 If `False`, the model specified in `model_cfg_path` will be used.
 - `model_cfg_path` (string): Path to the configuration file of the segmentation model.
 You can leave this blank (`''`) to use the most recently trained model in the `model_training` folder.
 - `graph_thresh_1` (float): May require some experimentation to find the best value for your data.
 This threshold controls how much of the morse graph is used to compute the number of branches.
 Lower values include more of the graph, and more branches are detected.
 Higher values include less of the graph, and fewer branches are detected.
 Try different values like 0.25, 0.5, 1, 2, 4, etc. up to around 64.